rgraphql/rgraphql/DESIGN.md

 More Info
 =========

-See the [Protocol](https://github.com/rgraphql/soyuz/blob/master/PROTOCOL.md) document from Soyuz.
+See the [Design](https://github.com/rgraphql/magellan/blob/master/DESIGN.md) document from Magellan.